 Project Highlights – Online Learning and Teaching

-SIX KEY AREAS OF LIFE SKILLS TRAINING AND HEALTH AWARENESS PROGRAMS This program provides deaf students with the opportunity to experience self-growth through improved communication and social interaction.
+SIX KEY AREAS OF LIFE SKILLS TRAINING AND HEALTH AWARENESS PROGRAMS that will give an opportunity to experience self-growth through improved communication and social interaction.

 Social Skills Development: This training emphasizes social awareness and helps deaf students build strong interpersonal relationships.
 Deaf students become familiar with workplace conventions, including money management, job interviewing and placement, work attitudes, and income.